owncloud/ocis/docs/ocis/migration.md

 The ownCloud 10 demo instance uses OAuth to obtain a token for ownCloud web.
 In oCIS the token is provided by the OpenID Connect Identityd Provider, which may skip the consent step for trusted clients for a seamless login experience.

 #### FAQ
-_Feel free to add you rquestion as a PR to this document using the link at the top of this page!_
+_Feel free to add your question as a PR to this document using the link at the top of this page!_

 ### Stage 2: _introduce OpenID Connect_
-Introduce OpenID Connect to ownCloud 10 server and clients.

-#### Why does oCIS require OpenID Connect?
 Basic auth requires us to properly store and manage user credentials.
 Something we would rather like to delegate to a tool specifically built for that task.
 While SAML and Shibboleth are protocols that solve that problem, they are limited to web clients.
 Desktop and mobile clients were an afterthought and keep running into timeouts.
 For these reasons, we decided to move to OpenID Connect as our primary authentication protocol.
 _TODO @butonic add ADR for openid Connect._